aorinevo/an-gradebook/readme.txt

 == Disclaimer ==

 I am not a programmer.
-I understand that some of the code isn't efficient or elegant but I will work to making it so (as best I can).
+I will work to make the code as efficient as possible (as best I can).
 Any help would be much appreciated.

 == Misc ==

-I am an educator that wanted a nice plugin to record grades.
-This plugin is a first attempt at doing just that.
-There are still more features that should be added and that I want to add.
+I am an educator.
+This plugin is a first attempt at a nice plugin to record grades.
+There are still more features that I want to add and will add over time.